TommyDevAll/KatacombsOfDoom/README.md

 **TODO**
 * Remove the Console entity from the game domain
-* Introduce a stateless GameState behaviour
+* Transform GameState in a stateless entity